PromptECO/clariform/README.md

 $$ `clariform --help`

-Output validated file with corrections and formatting:

-$$ `clariform src/test/clariform/basic.clar`

-Check the code for errors, exiting with a non-zero value on invalid Clarity:
+Check the code for errors, exiting with a non-zero value when invalid:

 $$ `clariform --check src/test/clariform/invalid.clar`

+Output validated code with consistent indentation and parens:

+$$ `clariform src/test/clariform/malformed.clar`

 To exit the console in the Docker container: